Published in

 3. Play With Texture.

 Now that you know your house is experiencing a monotonous and soothing look, you have to include a few colors through texture so that it doesn’t seem void.
 Let your brain run in either direction to find a way.
 Or I can tell you a few tips.
-First, you can add a rug of similar color but with a different texture to your interiors.
+First, you can add a checkered rug or a rug of similar color but with a different texture to your interiors.
 Next, you can add ceramic vases from the Scandinavian region and tot up beautiful flowers to provide a contrasting appearance to your interiors.
-Or you can use a striped organic material (wool+wood fiber) throw blanket to intensify the touch of Scandinavian interior design.
+I have written a complete guide on how to arrange flowers which you can refer to be an expert at it.
+Lastly, you can also use a striped organic material (wool+wood fiber) throw blanket to intensify the touch of Scandinavian interior design.
 Arrange them as per your taste.

 4. Explore Options for Lights.